Var043/Admission-Prediction-Application/README.md

 # Admission-Prediction-Application

-Objective:  To create a flask based application for using the Machine Learning Model to determine whether someone will get admitted or not given his input gre GPA and rank in a web page
+Objective:  To create a flask based application for using the Machine Learning Model to determine whether someone will get admitted or not given his input Gre, GPA and Rank in a Web Page.

 HERE WE HAVE: